Milt Plum: Early life

-College football
+College career

 Plum received a football scholarship to Pennsylvania State University (Penn State), playing under coach Rip Engle for three years (1954-1956).
 He did spend considerable time studying game film with his quarterback coach, future Penn State head coach Joe Paterno.
 He played both quarterback and safety at Penn State, as well as placekicker and was an excellent punter.

 Plum played sparingly at quarterback in 1954 for a Nittany Lions team ranked in the top 20 teams nationally.
 His playing time at quarterback increased in 1955, with his best game coming against Syracuse on November 5, 1955, and its star player Jim Brown (Plum's future NFL teammate, who would become the first player selected to the NFL 100th Anniversary All-Time Team).
 In that game, Plum threw a touchdown pass, intercepted a pass, scored the game-tying touchdown, and then kicked the extra point that won the game.
 Most memorably, he tackled Brown in the open field to prevent a touchdown.

 Other career highlights include a 72-yard "coffin-corner" punt that gave Penn State a 1956 victory over favored, fifth-ranked, Ohio State, and a seven-interception season as a defensive back during his senior year.
 He had his most playing time as a quarterback in 1956, completing 40 of 75 passes for 675 yards and six touchdowns, while rushing for 70 yards, and leading the team to a 6–2–1 record.